rT0mmy/Event/README.md

 <br><br>

 > **Note** <br>
-> Event is a scriptevent, meaning that client - server and vice versa communication is not possible.
+> Event is a instance of scriptevent, meaning that client - server and vice versa communication is not possible.

 <br><br><br><br>